tjiang31/CarND-LaneLines-P1/writeup_T1P1.md

 ![image7] ![image8] ![image9] ![image10]

-1.2 The region of interest is also tuned with the test image, but to make these parameters more adaptive to different resolution, it is being converted to ratio factors time by the image.shape (the x-y range of the image).
+1.2 The region of interest is also tuned with the test image, but to make these parameters more adaptive to different resolution, it is being converted to ratio factors time by the image.shape (the [x, y] range of the image).

   Same logic is also used in the draw_lines() when the annotation lanes need to be computed from the fitted slope, the two ends points (y component) are also determined by only considering the bottom 1/3 of the frame.